Unlimited Possibilities for Designing Cards

 Flexible Card Sizes

-Cards can be increased and decreased vertically in rows of 1 rem and horizontally in steps of 20 rem.
+Cards can be increased and decreased vertically in rows of 1 rem and horizontally in steps of 20 rem (minimum width).
 These dimensions facilitate both a high degree of flexibility and measured guidance.
 The card content responds immediately to a change in size.

 The grid provides a guided resizing and repositioning experience.
 This ensures that the cards are always correctly aligned on the overview page as the user moves or resizes them.